gregscharf/RTFM-Redox/README.md

 ```
 Arch: No issues
 Mac M1: Screen flicker when using up/down arrows
 Windows: Currently not supported because Termion does not work on windows.
+I'll switch to crossterm at some point.